kyclark/gitbook-metagenomics/arrays.md

 # Classification

-We can group lists elements based on predicates we supply.
+We can group elements based on predicates we supply.
 Here is how we can split up the numbers 1 through 10 based on whether they are or are not even divisible by 2:

 ```
 > 2 %% 2